evildmp/vurt/work-in-documentation.rst

 Forthcoming:

-* a series of workshops for the Python Software Foundation, to assist Python's adoption of Diátaxis (details available soon)
+* `a series of workshops for the Python Software Foundation
+  <https://discuss.python.org/t/announcing-the-diataxis-documentation-workshop/17075>`_, to assist Python's adoption of
+  Diátaxis
+* *Introduction to Diátaxis* workshop at `DjangoCon Europe <https://2022.djangocon.eu/home/>`_

 Workshops in recent months include: